SuhaniAS/Sugarcane_data_visualization_using_tableau/README.md

 #
 #
 ## Before analysing, let us know about the data:
-#### After importing the data source, we are concidering only those features required.
+#### After importing the data source, I am concidering only those features required and building a text table.
-#### The below screenshot shows the result in the form of text table.
+#### The below screenshot shows the result.